piotrmurach/benchmark-trend/README.md

 end
 ```

-You would need to generate a range of inputs in powers of 2:
+You could start by generating a range of inputs in powers of 2:

 ```ruby
 numbers = Benchmark::Trend.range(1, 32, ratio: 2)